If you're looking for income then you should look at this list of the 20 best income portfolios.

 The investors (owners) are all those people who own a Vanguard mutual fund or ETF.
 John Bogle calls it the o_nly mutual mutual fund company._

 John Bogle talks about it in one of his best books Common Sense on Mutual Funds.

 I recently completed a history of the Vanguard, which was very good.
 It is called The Man in the Arena: Vanguard Founder John C. Bogle and His Lifelong Battle to Serve Investors First

 Here is what one reviewer wrote about the book:

 “The book is part tribute to Mr. Bogle, part history, and part investment wisdom.
 The breadth of the tributes extends beyond the finance world of managers and writers, to heavyweight economists, such as Paul Volcker, and all the way to a former resident of the White House, Bill Clinton.
 The history spans the time period from the founding of Vanguard and its unique mutual ownership to the launching of the first no-load mutual funds and index funds.
 I personally loved the poster that declared, “Index funds are un-American.”

-Description of the Vanguard LifeStrategy portfolios,
+What are the Vanguard LifeStrategy portfolios?

 This is the same method that target-date funds are constructed.
 It is an easy and inexpensive way to build one-fund portfolio funds.
 The alternative would be that each fund would need to buy individual shares and bonds to reach their allocated target levels.